 (a) Review: the work covered on political ideologies Explore: how you feel about these ideologies Skill: knowledge / understanding mate it with the cow.
 You breed a herd of cows and sell the milk.
 Then you buy both your neighbour's You have 2 cows ...
-You sell one, buy a bull and with your neighbour's cows and share the milk.
-Then a man takes over the government, takes your cows You have 2 cows ...
-You put your cows in a barn and sells you just a little sour milk from his new cows.
-He keeps the rest of the milk for himself.
+You sell one, buy a bull and to the government at a high price.